 You (or a designated representative) shall be entitled to request that the Trustees reconsider your NEBF application by submitting a written request for appeal within 180 days after the denial of your Disability Benefit.
-The appeal should contain a written statement of the reasons why you believe your application should be approved, and any other additional information you believe may be helpful.
+The appeal should contain a written statement of the reasons why you believe your application should be approved and any other additional information you believe may be helpful.
 All appeals should be submitted to the Trustees at the business address of NEBF's administrative offices.

 Upon written request and free of charge, you (or a designated representative) will receive reasonable access to and copies of all NEBF documents relating to the denial of your application or the determination of the amount of your Disability Benefit.
+If the Plan or Trustees relies upon or generate new or additional evidence or rationale in connection with your appeal, the evidence will be provided to you as soon as possible and sufficiently in advance of the date on which the appeal shall be reviewed by the Trustees to give you an opportunity to address the new evidence.